 Start Early

 You can alleviate many issues when it comes to your pet and their grooming needs by getting them used to it while they’re still young.
-However, it’s also possible to teach new dogs (or other animals) new tricks by rewarding, praising, and going slow.

 You can also use positive reinforcement around things that they’re fearful of, such as turning on a nail grinder in front of them and throwing a ball.
-Let them get used to noises or sensations, such as grabbing their paw as though you were going to trim nails and backing it up with praise or playtime.

 Trainers, some professional groomers, or consulting your vet may be another option to consider if you’re still having trouble or if your pet is showing signs of aggression.
-You can also find plenty of how-to videos online or ask your vet if they can show you what to do, such as trimming nails.

-Grooming your pet isn’t just an act of love, necessity, or kind gesture.
-It can also help reduce your cleaning efforts and time around the home—and not just as your pet-related spring cleaning but year-round.
+It can also help reduce your cleaning efforts and time around the home—and not just as your pet-related spring cleaning but also year-round.

 3. Clean your pet’s bedding and blankets.

-You can show a little love to both your pet and household by cleaning your pet’s bedding and condos.
 Doing so can help reduce household odors and reduce the chances of other factors, such as fleas and dust mites.

 The best rule of thumb is to follow the care instructions that came on the bed, which you’ll usually see a tag of on the bed itself.
-If the instructions have been removed or lost, you can try some of the following steps.

 - Vacuum the bed before cleaning it.

-- Spot treat the bed to remove any stains using an upholstery-type cleaner or soap, water, and a cleaning cloth.
+- Spot-treat the bed to remove any stains using an upholstery-type cleaner or soap, water, and a cleaning cloth.

 - Use a spot upholstery or carpet cleaner with upholstery attachments on more durable beds, such as large dog beds, that look more like a couch than a pillow, assuming it can handle it.
 Don’t oversaturate the piece or use too much soap, and make sure to rinse with water only.
 Do at your own risk.